Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 img_path: /assets/assets-2024-03-02/
 image: /assets/assets-2024-03-02/sphereOfVoxels.png
 ---
-# Intro
-Hello, this is the second article of an 8 part series where I write down what I've learned about Raytracing on the CPU with voxels (which is of course in C++).
+Hello, this is the second article of an 4 part series where I write down what I've learned about Raytracing on the CPU with voxels (which is of course in C++).
 I have used [this](https://github.com/jbikker/voxpopuli) template to which I have added features and refactored over the span of the 8 weeks.
 Here is the overview:
 - [Part 1 Area Lights](https://tycro-games.github.io/posts/Learning-Raytracing-in-8-weeks-Part-1/)
 - [Part 2 Glass](https://tycro-games.github.io/posts/Learning-Raytracing-in-8-weeks-Part-2/)